svvoii/custom_user_model/README.md

 ```

 **NOTE:**
-- *At this point, we can not see the changes made on the profile page.
-Continue with the following section to add respective view functions.*
+- *At this point, profile page shall be visible but no friends system logic is implemented yet*
+- *We wil be using django views and HTML `<form>` tag with `POST` request to handle the different actions related to the friends system (send friend request, cancel friend request, accept friend request, decline friend request, unfriend)*
+<br><br>